oprypin/crsfml/gitbook/audio-recording.md

 buffer = recorder.buffer
 ```

-The `SoundBufferRecorder.available?` static function checks if audio recording is supported by the system.
+The `SoundBufferRecorder.available?` class method checks if audio recording is supported by the system.
 It if returns `false`, you won't be able to use the [SoundBufferRecorder]({{book.api}}/SoundBufferRecorder.html) class at all.

-The `start` and `stop` functions are self-explanatory.
+The `start` and `stop` methods are self-explanatory.
 The capture runs in its own thread, which means that you can do whatever you want between start and stop.
-After the end of the capture, the recorded audio data is available in a sound buffer that you can get with the `buffer` function.
+After the end of the capture, the recorded audio data is available in a sound buffer that you can get with the `buffer` method.

 With the recorded data, you can then: